breimanntools/aaanalysis/README.rst

 Contributions
 =============
 We appreciate bug reports, feature requests, or updates on documentation and code.
-For details, please refer to `CONTRIBUTING.rst <https://github.com/breimanntools/aaanalysis/blob/master/CONTRIBUTING.rst>`_.
-This guide includes specifics about `AAanalysis` and also ChatGPT prompts for software development.
+For details, please refer to `contributing guidelines <CONTRIBUTING.rst>`_.
+These include specifics about AAanalysis and also notes on Testing Guided Development (TGD) using ChatGPT.
 For further questions or suggestions, please email stephanbreimann@gmail.com.

 Citations
 =========
-If you use 'AAanalysis' in your work, please cite the respective publication as follows:
+If you use AAanalysis in your work, please cite the respective publication as follows:

 **AAclust**:
    [Citation details and link if available]